My Mom Expects Me To Remember Everything And To Be "Always-On". (Executive Function Tax Reality)

 They would either brush it off or not understand at all what I'm saying.

-Most neurotypicals find it 'mildly impractical.
-For me, it's extremely exhausting.
+Most neurotypicals find it 'mildly impractical and annoying.
+For me, it's extremely exhausting and burns through most of my reserves pretty fast.

 I'm Omari, a 23-year-old autistic adult who's been managing chronic burnout for 5+ years while working warehouse shifts.

-This is why I built Spoons.
-To see the hidden costs.
-To know when task switching is draining me.
-To enforce boundaries that protect my energy.
+I built Spoons for this exact reason, in order to know when task switching is draining me and to enforce boundaries that protect my energy.

 — Omari